 As such, we are deeply embedded in communities to promote health, well-being, and resiliency hand-in-hand with our community partners.
 Our work aims to build community capacity and solve complex social problems through partnership in order that we are all stronger, communities are empowered, and together we achieve positive social change.

-Mary Ellen Brown, PhD, MSW, MPA, LCSW is the founder and Director of OCHER and an Assistant Professor in the School of Social Work at Arizona State University.
+Mary Ellen Brown, PhD, MSW, MPA, LCSW is the founder and Director of OCHER and an Associate Professor in the School of Social Work at Arizona State University.
 Dr. Brown received her MSW from the University of South Carolina, and her MPA and PhD from Louisiana State University, where she was a Senior Research Associate in the Office of Social Service Research and Development.
 Prior to earning her doctorate, she had a decade of social work practice experience in school- and community-based programming for underserved, minority families and children, supporting school readiness to career educational and workforce outcomes, positive health outcomes, and non-profit capacity building.
 Through varied in-depth experiences, Dr. Brown has a robust background in research and measurement of community health, trauma and resiliency, and neighborhood planning and revitalization interventions.
 Dr. Brown has expertise in community-based participatory action research (CBPR), and is experienced in CBPR with Black/African American, Hispanic/Latino, and urban Native American populations.
 Dr. Brown’s research focuses on methods innovation, implementation science, and dissemination science to reduce health disparities and address the adverse determinants of health.
 Dr. Brown’s areas of scholarship include examining social determinants of health embedded in components of community health, toxic stress and trauma, and systems that perpetuate poverty, violence, and community stress.
 This includes special emphasis on developing valid and reliable measures for determining the effectiveness of community-engaged prevention and intervention efforts intending to promote health equity and combat minority health inequities.

 Katie Stalker, PhD, MSW is the Associate Director of OCHER and an Assistant Professor in the School of Social Work at Arizona State University.
 Dr. Stalker received her MSW from the University at Buffalo and her Ph.D. from the University of North Carolina-Chapel Hill, where she trained as a pre-doctoral fellow with the North Carolina Youth Violence Prevention Center.
 Dr. Stalker's research focuses on (1) youth violence prevention across the adolescent social ecology (i.e., juvenile justice, school, family settings) and (2) implementation science for community-centered prevention.
 She serves as Co-Principal Investigator on the THRIVE in the 05 initiative.